Australutica africana

 Australutica africana is a species of spider in the family Zodariidae.
-It is endemic to South Africa and is commonly known as the Lajuma Australutica Zodariid spider.
+It is endemic to South Africa.

 Distribution

 Australutica africana is endemic to the Limpopo province of South Africa, where it has been recorded from several localities including Lhuvhondo Nature Reserve, various sites in the Vhembe Biosphere, and Marakele National Park.

 Habitat

 The species inhabits the Savanna biome at altitudes ranging from 955 to 1,486 metres above sea level.
 It occurs in woodland and grassland environments where it is found under rocks.

 Description

 Males of Australutica africana have a total length of 5.0 mm.
 The cephalothorax is yellow with darkened margins, two black longitudinal bands, and a black spot behind the fovea.
 The opisthosoma is pale with a darker pattern forming pale chevrons on the posterior part.
 Females remain undescribed.

 Ecology

 Australutica africana are free-living ground-dwellers that are typically sampled using pitfall traps.
 The species appears to be rare and is infrequently collected.